rhymu8354/ClusterMemberStore/README.md

 ## Usage

-The `ClusterMemberStore::Database` class is a pure abstract interface class meant to be implemented for whatever actual database is chosen for the application.
+The `DatabaseAbstractions::Database` class is a pure abstract interface class meant to be implemented for whatever actual database is chosen for the application.
 It represents the requirements of the application, in terms of a high-level, generic set of database access methods.